eslint/eslint/docs/user-guide/command-line-interface.md

 When linting files, ESLint will exit with one of the following exit codes:

 * `0`: Linting was successful and there are no linting errors.
-If the `--max-warnings` flag is set to `n`, the number of linting warnings is at most `n`.
+If the `---max-errors` flag is set to `y`, the number of linting errors is at most `y` If the `--max-warnings` flag is set to `n`, the number of linting warnings is at most `n`.
-* `1`: Linting was successful and there is at least one linting error, or there are more linting warnings than allowed by the `--max-warnings` option.
+* `1`: Linting was successful and there is at least one linting error and more than allowed by the `---max-errors` flag, or there are more linting warnings than allowed by the `--max-warnings` option.
 * `2`: Linting was unsuccessful due to a configuration problem or an internal error.